 The easiest way to cut long grass is by using a string trimmer or weed eater to gradually trim the top layer of the grass.
 This prevents overloading the mower and allows for more manageable cutting.

-To cut long grass in your backyard, follow these steps:
+To mow an overgrown backyard, follow these steps:

 1. Use a trimmer or weed eater to cut the top layer of the grass in sections.